denoland/manual/getting_started/command_line_interface.md

 ### Watch mode

-You can supply the `--watch` flag to `deno run`, `deno test`, `deno bundle`, and `deno fmt` to enable the built in file watcher.
+You can supply the `--watch` flag to `deno run`, `deno test`, `deno bundle`, and `deno fmt` to enable the built-in file watcher.
 The files that are watched depend on the subcommand used:

 - for `deno run`, `deno test`, and `deno bundle` the entrypoint, and all local